 One of the key benefits of fiber-optic internet over cable internet is faster speeds.
 Fiber can net speeds from 250 Mbps up to 1 Gbps or more, for both uploads and downloads, depending on your plan.
 For example, it would take you less than 10 seconds to download a two-hour movie with a fiber internet connection, compared to 20 minutes with traditional cable internet download speeds.

-Fiber internet generally offers higher security, and faster upload and download speeds and better reliability than traditional cable internet or DSL.
-Because fiber isn’t as sensitive to temperatures, weather, and electromagnetic interference as cable, it means you get more consistent, reliable service
+Fiber internet generally offers higher security, faster upload and download speeds, and better reliability than traditional cable internet or DSL.
+Since fiber isn’t as sensitive to temperatures, weather, and electromagnetic interference as cable, you get more consistent, reliable service.

 Leading fiber internet providers (like FirstDigital) provide symmetrical speeds, which means download and upload speeds are similar, which is useful for businesses who need to send and receive large files from clients.
 Symmetrical speeds also make for crisper video calls, efficient remote work, and lag-free streaming.